Cuomo accuser Lindsey Boylan claims governor once joked he would try to 'mount' her if he were a dog

 Lindsey Boylan, the first woman to prominently accuse New York Gov. Andrew Cuomo of sexual harassment, claimed in a new interview with the New Yorker that Cuomo once told her he would attempt to "mount" her if he were a dog.

-Boyan was New York's deputy secretary for economic development and an adviser to Cuomo from 2015 to 2018.
+Boylan was New York's deputy secretary for economic development and an adviser to Cuomo from 2015 to 2018.
 She is a candidate for Manhattan borough president.

 Boylan's new allegation made to the New Yorker Thursday comes after her initial December tweet that Cuomo "sexually harassed me for years."
 Following that accusation, multiple other women have come forward to accuse Cuomo of sexual harassment.